Self-paced, 10-week online program

 Introduction to Data Modeling using Excel is a certificate program and non-credit-bearing.
 There are no degree requirements for the program.

 You can complete this program at your own pace, anywhere and anytime, as long as you have a computer with access to the internet and a web browser.
-You are not required to download software onto your computer.
 On the program start date, you'll receive access and must complete the program within 10 weeks.

 The program consists of five modules that you must complete in sequence.
 Each module contains:

-You'll need to complete the module quiz with a score of 75% to unlock the next module.
-The quizzes are meant to ensure you understand the content and can be retaken as many times as needed to achieve a passing score.
+You'll need to complete the practice assignment and module quiz with a score of 80% each to unlock the next module.
+The assignment and quizzes are meant to ensure you understand the content and can be retaken as many times as needed to achieve a passing score.

 Upon completion, your certificate will be mailed via United States Postal Service for participants in the continental U.S. All others will be sent via United Parcel Service.